waltervh/BornAgain-website/content/documentation/_index.md

 title = "Documentation"
 +++

-### Documentation
+## Documentation

 BornAgain has two bodies of documentation:

-* web-only documentation, accessible from this start page;
+* web-only documentation, accessible from this start page
-* the User Manual, available online or as PDF download.
+* the User Manual, available online or as PDF download

 The web-only documentation concentrates on practicalities: functionality and architecture overviews, installation instructions, tutorials and usage examples.
 The User Manual explains the theoretical models and their implementation in BornAgain.